cvilsmeier/sqinn/README.md

 Sqinn is an alternative to the SQLite C API.
 Sqinn reads requests from stdin, forwards the request to SQLite, and writes a response to stdout.
-It is used in programming environments that do not allow calling C API functions directly.
+It is used in programming environments that do not allow calling C API functions.

-[SQLite](https://www.sqlite.org) is written in C and provides a API for using it in C/C++.
+The [SQLite database library](https://www.sqlite.org) is written in C and provides an API for using it in C/C++.
 There are many language bindings.
 If you cannot or do not want to use one of the available language bindings, and your programming language allows the creation of subprocesses (fork/exec), an option might be to communicate with SQLite over stdin/stdout, using Sqinn.

 One example is [Go](https://golang.org): There exist a bunch of Go libraries for reading and writing SQLite databases.
 Most of them use `cgo` to call the SQLite C API functions.
 While this works (very well, indeed), it has drawbacks:
 First, you have to have gcc installed on your development system.
 Second, cgo slows down the Go compilation process.
-Third, cross compiling a cgo program to another platform (say from Linux to MacOS) is complex.
+Third, cross compiling a cgo program to another platform (say from Linux to MacOS) is hard to setup.

 Sqinn provides functions that map to SQLite functions, like `sqlite3_open()`, `sqlite3_prepare()`, `sqlite3_bind()`, and so on.
 If you have not read the